 Nikon D5600 versus Canon 1300D

 The Nikon D5600 and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were announced, respectively, in November 2016 and March 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Nikon has a resolution of 24 megapixel, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Nikon D5600 and the Canon 1300D is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D5600 – represents the basis for the calculations across all the size and weight measures).